Who is a freelancer?

 - Sales Tax

 Yes, absolutely.
-You need to pay taxes and file your income tax returns if your total income for a particular financial year exceeds the Basic Exemption Limit prescribed by Income Tax Department
+You need to pay taxes and file your income tax returns on Income Tax Portal if your total income for a particular financial year exceeds the Basic Exemption Limit prescribed by Income Tax Department

 A person earning on his own is considered a Sole Proprietor and needs to file ITR-4.
 If you have any other income source, you need to include that as well while filing your Income Tax Return.